State space models can express n-gram languages: Conclusion.

 \section{Conclusion.}

-In this paper, we analyze a graphical linguistics model based on formal language theory to better understand how and why neural network can effectively solve natural language processing tasks.
-We focus on sentence completion, using neural language models that consist of an embedding layer and a feedforward neural network.
-In this context, we establish the existence of neural language models that can solve the sentence completion task.
-In our proof, we construct a feedforward neural network component that encodes the combinatorial rules which govern the next-word prediction task.
+In this paper, we use languages generated from $n$-gram rules to theoretically understand how neural networks excel at language modelling tasks.
+We focus on next-word prediction using state space language models, and show theoretically that they are more expressive than $n$-gram language models.
+In our proof, we construct a state space model that encodes the $n$-gram rules which govern the next-word prediction task, and discuss how our results can be extended to recurrent neural networks.
+Our key theoretical results include a rigorous analysis of the memorization capacity of state space models, and demonstrate how the context window can be regulated through the spectral decomposition of the state transition matrix.
+We conduct experiments with a small dataset to illustrate how our framework yields insights into the inner workings of state space models obtained through gradient-based optimization.
 We do not anticipate any negative societal impacts, as the present work is theoretical.
-Our results sheds light on the underpinnings of neural language modelling, and we expect that it will lead to the design of more scientifically grounded architectures in the future.
+Our results shed light on the theoretical underpinnings of language modelling with neural networks, and we expect that it will provide insights into the inner workings of these black-box models.